MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/input-output.md

+---
+title: Input and output
-# Input and output between commands
+description: How to handle input and output of data between shell commands in a chain
+---
 See also [Redirection][] cheatsheet under Files.

 [Redirection]: {% link cheatsheets/shell/files/redirection.md %}